 PoE+ and PoE++ Support by Model

 Cisco has built the Meraki MS switch portfolio to meet the needs of various deployment scales from lean branch offices to sprawling smart campuses.
+These products are shipped as authorized, new hardware with warranties and support plans, ensuring reliable procurement and ongoing support for your networking needs.
 PoE support is available across the entire MS line, but the level of PoE (PoE+ vs PoE++) varies by model:

 PoE+ Support (up to 30W per port):